Bwin

-The company provided services for its subsidiaries such as marketing, finance, and administration, corporate communications, controlling, and IT services.
+The company provides services for its subsidiaries such as marketing, finance, and administration, corporate communications, controlling, and IT services.
 All operational activities were managed by licensed subsidiaries.
 It was listed on the Vienna Stock Exchange from March 2000 until the company's merger with PartyGaming plc in March 2011, forming Bwin.Party Digital Entertainment.
-That company was purchased by GVC Holdings in February 2016; GVC continues to use bwin as a brand.
+That company was purchased by GVC Holdings in February 2016; GVC (rebranded as Entain in 2020) continues to use Bwin as a brand.

+It is the gambling sponsor of Real Madrid.

 History

-Beginning with 12 employees in its founding in 1997, bwin was formerly known as "betandwin" until 2006.
+Beginning with 12 employees in its founding in 1997, Bwin was formerly known as "betandwin" until 2006.
 The company launched its first online gambling site in 1998, focusing on the growing sports betting market.
 One of the most important developments in the company's history was the launch of its live betting product, developed in-house, allowing players to place bets on sporting events while the actual event was taking place.
 The firm's initial public offering at the Austrian Stock Exchange took place in March 2000.

-Betandwin acquired Simon Bold (Gibraltar) in June 2001 and changed its name to bwin International Ltd. This relocation to Gibraltar was done to keep up with the company's main competitors, who had already moved to the British Overseas Territory.
+Betandwin acquired Simon Bold (Gibraltar) in June 2001 and changed its name to Bwin International Ltd. This relocation to Gibraltar was done to keep up with the company's main competitors, who had already moved to the British Overseas Territory.

-By December 2001, betandwin was ready to step into the online casino gaming market and did so by launching its first casino platform.
-Two years later, in July 2003, betandwin introduced and launched a soft games platform known as "Balls of Fire."
+By December 2001, Betandwin was ready to step into the online casino gaming market and did so by launching its first casino platform.
+Two years later, in July 2003, Betandwin introduced and launched a soft games platform known as "Balls of Fire."

-In November 2004, betandwin launched multiplayer poker.
-In June 2005, the group acquired betoto.com, a company which offers a fixed-odds betting service to punters around the globe, in an effort to expand its presence in the Greek market.
+In November 2004, Betandwin launched multiplayer poker.
+In June 2005, the group acquired betoto.com, a company that offers a fixed-odds betting service to punters around the globe, in an effort to expand its presence in the Greek market.

-In December 2005, betandwin acquired Ongame e-Solutions AB, a move consistent with the group’s strategy to expand into the poker market.
-After the takeover, Ongame e-Solutions changed its name to bwin Games.
-In 2005, betandwin acquired global media rights outside of Germany to the Germany Football League.
+In December 2005, Betandwin acquired Ongame e-Solutions AB, a move consistent with the group's strategy to expand into the poker market.
+After the takeover, Ongame e-Solutions changed its name to Bwin Games.
+In 2005, Betandwin acquired global media rights outside of Germany for the Germany Football League.

-In August 2006, betandwin launched the new bwin brand.
-This was done after it was found that the betandwin brand, which was described as "descriptive, high-grade and functional," was not suited anymore for the wide assortment of entertainment offerings covered by the company, including sports betting, poker, soft games, and casino games.
+In August 2006, Betandwin launched the new Bwin brand.
+This was done after it was found that the Betandwin brand, which was described as "descriptive, high-grade, and functional", was not suited anymore for the wide assortment of entertainment offerings covered by the company, including sports betting, poker, soft games, and casino games.

-In 2007, bwin began to offer live streaming of major sports events.
+In 2007, Bwin began to offer live streaming of major sports events.

-In September 2009, bwin announced the acquisition of Italian poker operator Gioco Digitale, marking the company's entry into the Italian online gambling market.
+In September 2009, Bwin announced the acquisition of Italian poker operator Gioco Digitale, marking the company's entry into the Italian online gambling market.

 Bwin is often confused with BetWinner, but they are different bookmakers, with individual features and advantages.